drata/gcp-terraform-drata-setup/README.md

 terraform output -raw drata_service_account_key > drata-gcp-private-key.json
 ```

+## Troubleshooting

+1. Fixing `FAILED_PRECONDITION: Key creation is not allowed on this service account (type: constraints/iam.disableServiceAccountKeyCreation)` issue.
+   * Go to the [IAM Organization Policies](https://console.cloud.google.com/iam-admin/orgpolicies) page.
+   * Type `Disable service account key creation` on the `🔽 Filter` bar and select the policy.
+   * Click over `📝 MANAGE POLICY` button.
+   * Go to `Policy source` and select the `Override parent's policy` option.
+   * Scroll down a little and open up the `Enforced` rule.
+   * Make sure the `Enforcement` section is `Off`.
+   * Click `SET POLICY` to save changes.
+   * Run this script again.

 ## Setup

 The following steps demonstrate how to connect GCP in Drata when using this terraform module.